exercism/blog/posts/interview-with-erik-schierboom.md

 In 2014, I did a functional programming course that used Scala as its language.
 After finishing that course, I looked for resources to further improve my Scala skills and found Exercism.
 It didn't take long before I was hooked and also started to do other language tracks on Exercism.
 Having benefited greatly from comments people left on my solutions, I then started commenting on solutions in the C# track.
 At some point, I was asked to become a maintainer of the C# track, which I accepted gladly.
 Five years later, I'm now a mentor in the C# and F# tracks, a maintainer of the C#, F# and Scala tracks and help work on the cross-track problem specifications.

 **Nice.
-So you got into Exercism really early in it's life.
+So you got into Exercism really early in its life.
 For those who are unaware, could you explain what it means to be an Exercism maintainer, please?**

 Sure.
 Abstractly speaking, an Exercism maintainer is responsible for a track's "health."
 In practice, that can mean a great many things, like implementing new exercises, updating existing exercises or reviewing pull requests from other maintainers.
 Another important aspect is correctly ordering a track's exercises, to ensure students have the best possible learning experience.
 Note that being a maintainer does _not_ mean one has to engage in all of the aforementioned activities; it is perfectly valid for a maintainer to only focus on one or two activities.